-Focusing on VCs as standardized within the World Wide Web Consortium (W3C), VCs were designed with government-issued digital credentials as one of the driving use cases.70 As per the specification's abstract, "A verifiable claim is a qualification, achievement, quality, or piece of information about an entity's background such as a name, government ID, payment provider, home address, or university degree."
+Focusing on VCs as standardized within the World Wide Web Consortium (W3C), VCs were designed with government-issued digital credentials as one of the driving use cases.
+81 As per the specification's terminology, "A verifiable credential is a set of tamper-evident claims and metadata that cryptographically prove who issued it."